markotesic/ai-workforce-suitability/README.md

 This repository develops a framework for assessing how well large language models (LLMs) possess the core cognitive capabilities required for human work activities.

-The pipeline connects benchmark datasets (annotated for cognitive demands), LLM performance evaluations, and workforce activity surveys, to estimate AI suitability scores — i.e., how suitable a given LLM is for performing the cognitive aspects of particular jobs.
+The pipeline connects benchmark datasets (annotated for cognitive demands), LLM performance evaluations, and workforce activity surveys, to estimate AI suitability scores, i.e., how suitable a given LLM is for performing the cognitive aspects of particular jobs.

 ## Overview